Did Someone Say Anastasia Ivanova?

 And, as she had done before, she recorded a video blog of her visit, this time staying with SAJB trombonist Luc Martin and his family.
 Her enthusiasm for being part of the experience once again was not diminished the second time around.
-The half-hour video — shot, narrated, and edited by Anastasia herself, is as enjoyable as her 2019 vlog:
+The half-hour video — which she shot, narrated, and edited herself — is as enjoyable as her 2019 vlog:

-A few months following her triumphant return to the festival came the heartbreaking news that Bob Kemper had passed away.
-Sadly, the two never had the chance to meet in person, despite plans to do so (which Covid prevented), but talked often by video chat.
+Sadly, a few months following her triumphant return to Jazzing Fest came the heartbreaking news that Bob Kemper had passed away.
+The two never had the chance to meet in person, despite plans to do so (which the Covid pandemic prevented), but they spoke often via video chat.
 Their bond was remarkably strong, certainly no less than that between a grandfather and granddaughter.

-Anastasia has been busy studying and playing gigs in Moscow, collaborating with top musicians in a variety of venues (not the least of which being the renown Igor Butman’s Moscow Jazz Orchestra) as she solidifies her standing as a major talent of many musical abilities.
+Anastasia has been busy studying and playing gigs in Moscow, collaborating with top musicians in a variety of venues (not the least of which being the renown Igor Butman’s Moscow Jazz Orchestra) as she solidifies her standing as one of the major musical talents in Russia .